CExA-project/ddc/docs/using_ddc.md

 | `fft`                | `DDC::fft`        | `<ddc/kernels/fft.hpp>`     |
 | `splines`            | `DDC::splines`    | `<ddc/kernels/splines.hpp>` |

-Keep in mind that the DDC components are optional.
+\note Keep in mind that the DDC components are optional.

-> [!WARNING]
-> Please note that all other targets and headers are private and thus should not be used.
+\warning Please note that all other targets and headers are private and thus should not be used.

 ## CMake examples